-Included in net loss for the three and twelve month periods ended December 31, 2019 is income tax expense totaling \$24,803 and \$697,163, respectively.
-Total income tax expense for the three months ended December 31, 2019 includes current income taxes and a deferred tax expense of \$21,723 and \$3,080, respectively.
-Total income tax expense for the twelve months ended December 31, 2019 includes a current tax expense and a deferred tax recovery of \$751,083 and \$53,920 respectively.
-The decrease in the tax expense in the fourth quarter is due to management examining costs subject to 280E with respect to inventory management along with the startup costs related to cultivation operations which are exempt from 280E.
+Included in net income for the three and nine month periods ended September 30, 2020 is income tax expense totaling \$489,600 and \$1,190,801 (2019 - \$271,000 and \$672,360), respectively.
+Total income tax expense for the three months ended September 30, 2020 includes current income taxes and a deferred tax recovery of \$512,874 and \$23,274, respectively.
+Total income tax expense for the nine month period ended September 30, 2020 includes a current tax expense and a deferred tax recovery of \$1,257,438 and \$66,637 respectively.
+The increase in the tax expense in the three month period is due to management not claiming expenses at its dispensaries with respect to inventory management as a result of the May 4, 2020 US Tax Court decision regarding cannabis tax obligations, business tax deductions under 280E, and the calculation of Cost of Goods Sold (COGS) in the case of Richmond Patients Group v.
+Commissioner.
+The Richmond ruling clarified that additional expenses that cannot be considered direct costs for a reseller include inventory obsolescence, shrinkage, packaging, testing, and inventory security.

-Current income tax expense is measured at the amount expected to be recovered from or paid to the taxation authorities.
-General and administrative and selling and marketing expenses incurred by the U.S. Targets are not deductible for U.S. federal tax purposes.
+Current income tax expense is measured as the amount expected to be recovered from or paid to the taxation authorities.
+General and administrative and selling and marketing expenses incurred by the dispensaries are not deductible for U.S. federal tax purposes.
 Specifically, entities that operate in the cannabis industry are subject to the limits of U.S. Internal Revenue Code Section 280E under which only those expenses directly related to sales of cannabis can be deducted.
-The Company estimates the impact of the U.S. Internal Revenue Code Section 280E to be approximately \$400,000 in 2019.
-Accordingly, each of the U.S. Targets that operating as dispensaries are effectively taxed at the gross margin level for federal tax purposes.
+The Company estimates the impact of the U.S. Internal Revenue Code Section 280E to be approximately \$684,000 in the nine month period ended September 30, 2020.
+Accordingly, each of the dispensaries are effectively taxed at the gross margin level for federal tax purposes.
 Deferred income taxes are recognized for the income tax consequences attributable to differences between the carrying values of assets and liabilities and their respective income tax basis.